atErik/Transpiler.and.similar.List/README.md

 ...
 All+Everything must have peaceful & balanced "restrictions" in all abilities & where used , for greater benefit & goodness<b>.</b>
 ...
-Those who want to use something for destruction, stealing, killing, etc , Those will always want "FULL" freedom, etc.
+Those who want to use or help to use something for destruction, stealing, killing, etc , Those type of users will always want "FULL" freedom, etc, and give BIG speech about "FULL FREEDOM", "FREE", etc.
 Face+Challenge those Anti-Humanity (or Pro-Destruction or Pro-Stealing) type of persons/users .
 Some of them may look like human being, but all else is completely "evil".
 <br />
 <br />